Call (520) 795-0300

 Adults 18-50.
 PSP counselors support all adults who are victims (survivors) or witnesses of crime including domestic violence, sexual assault, dating/relationship violence, and stalking.
 Adults who were victims of abuse as children may also receive treatment in order to heal and move forward in setting and accomplishing life goals.

-Adults who have experienced vicarious trauma through observation of crime scenes and/or interaction with victims (e.g., first responders, fire fighters, law enforcement officers, etc.) may be eligible for help in working through the aftermath of exposures.
+Adults who have experienced vicarious trauma through observation of crime scenes and/or interaction with victims (e.g., fire fighters, law enforcement officers, etc.) may be eligible for help in working through the aftermath of exposures.
 PSP counselors recognize the many possible issues affecting crime survivors/witnesses, including anxiety, anger, PTSD, shame, and self-destructive behavior.
 PSP counselors use a variety of evidence-based treatment modalities to help each survivor/witness:

 - Establish an atmosphere of safety for sharing their experiences.